ArrowMaxGithub/dqn-agent/README.md

-# Q-learning and Deep-Q-Networks for 2-Player-Durak
+# Q-learning and Double-Deep-Q-Networks for 2-Player-Durak

 Training and testing parameters are set in main.py